 - WebLogic Server uses highly optimized disk access algorithms and other internal enhancements to provide a unified messaging kernel that improves both JMS-based and Web Services messaging performance.
-See "Using the WebLogic Persistent Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server. - You may greatly improve the performance of typical non-persistent messaging with One-Way Message Sends.
+See "Using the WebLogic Persistent Store" in Configuring Server Environments for Oracle WebLogic Server. - You may greatly improve the performance of typical non-persistent messaging with One-Way Message Sends.
 When configured on a connection factory, associated producers can send messages without internally waiting for a response from the target destination's host JMS server.
 You can choose to allow queue senders and topic publishers to do one-way sends, or to limit this capability to topic publishers only.
 You can also specify a "One-Way Window Size" to determine when a two-way message is required to regulate the producer before it can continue making additional one-way sends.
-See "Configure connection factory flow control" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - Message paging automatically kicks in during peak load periods to free up virtual memory.
-See "Paging Out Messages To Free Up Memory" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server. - Administrators can enable the compression of messages that exceed a specified threshold size to improve the performance of sending messages travelling across JVM boundaries using either the Administration Console or runtime APIs.
-See "Compressing Messages" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server. - Synchronous consumers can also use the same efficient behavior as asynchronous consumers by enabling the Prefetch Mode for Synchronous Consumers option on the consumer's JMS connection factory, using either the Administration Console or runtime APIs.
-See "Using the Prefetch Mode to Create a Synchronous Message Pipeline" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Supplies a wide variety of performance tuning options for JMS messages.
-See "Tuning WebLogic JMS" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server. - Supports MDB transaction batching by processing multiple messages in a single transaction.
-See "Transaction Batching of MDBs" in Oracle Fusion Middleware Programming Enterprise JavaBeans for Oracle WebLogic Server. - JMS SAF provides better performance than the WebLogic Messaging Bridge across clusters.
-See "Tuning WebLogic JMS Store-and-Forward" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server.
+See "Configure connection factory flow control" in the Oracle WebLogic Server Administration Console Help. - Message paging automatically begins during peak load periods to free up virtual memory.
+See "Paging Out Messages To Free Up Memory" in Performance and Tuning for Oracle WebLogic Server. - Administrators can enable the compression of messages that exceed a specified threshold size to improve the performance of sending messages travelling across JVM boundaries using either the Administration Console or runtime APIs.
+See "Compressing Messages" in Performance and Tuning for Oracle WebLogic Server. - Synchronous consumers can also use the same efficient behavior as asynchronous consumers by enabling the Prefetch Mode for Synchronous Consumers option on the consumer's JMS connection factory, using either the Administration Console or runtime APIs.
+See "Using the Prefetch Mode to Create a Synchronous Message Pipeline" in Programming JMS for Oracle WebLogic Server. - Supplies a wide variety of performance tuning options for JMS messages.
+See "Tuning WebLogic JMS" in Performance and Tuning for Oracle WebLogic Server. - Supports MDB transaction batching by processing multiple messages in a single transaction.
+See "Using Batching with Message-Driven Beans" in Programming Message-Driven Beans for Oracle WebLogic Server. - JMS SAF provides better performance than the WebLogic Messaging Bridge across clusters.
+See "Tuning WebLogic JMS Store-and-Forward" in Performance and Tuning for Oracle WebLogic Server. - DOM (Document Object Model) support for sending XML messages greatly improves performance for implementations that already use a DOM, since those applications do not have to flatten the DOM before sending XML messages.
+See "Sending XML Messages" in Programming JMS for Oracle WebLogic Server. - Message flow control during peak load periods, including blocking overactive senders, as described in "Controlling the Flow of Messages on JMS Servers and Destinations" and "Defining Quota" in Performance and Tuning for Oracle WebLogic Server. - The automatic pooling of connections and other objects by the JMS wrappers via JMS resource-reference pooling.
+See "Enhanced Java EE Support for Using WebLogic JMS With EJBs and Servlets" in Programming JMS for Oracle WebLogic Server.

-- DOM (Document Object Model) support for sending XML messages greatly improves performance for implementations that already use a DOM, since those applications do not have to flatten the DOM before sending XML messages.
-See "Sending XML Messages" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Message flow control during peak load periods, including blocking overactive senders, as described in "Controlling the Flow of Messages on JMS Servers and Destinations" and "Defining Quota" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server. - The automatic pooling of connections and other objects by the IMS wrappers via JMS resource-reference pooling.
-See "Enhanced Java EE Support for Using WebLogic JMS With EJBs and Servlets" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Multicasting of messages for simultaneous delivery to many clients using IP multicast, as described in "Using Multicasting with WebLogic JMS" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
+Multicasting of messages for simultaneous delivery to many clients using IP multicast, as described in "Using Multicasting with WebLogic JMS" in Programming JMS for Oracle WebLogic Server.

-1.6.4 Tight Integration with WebLogic Server
+1.5.4 Tight Integration with WebLogic Server